harshnative/token_machine/README.md

 # token_machine
-A token machine for the shops having a pc and a thermal printing "THIS IS JUST A SIMPLE CODE, IT MAY HELP YOU ANYWAYS"
+A token machine for the shops having a pc and a thermal printing

+please download the exe file from the releases section

+"THIS IS JUST A SIMPLE CODE, IT MAY HELP YOU ANYWAYS"

 if you are having a thermal printer and it plugged in and showing on the control panel under devices section , then just download the provided numpad and you are ready to go